-- Provide recreational resources that encourage active lifestyles. - Maintain an inventory of recreational resources that meet the needs of Dawson's diverse population, which includes residents of different ages and mobility levels. - Maintain an inventory of recreational resources that provide residents with opportunities to be active year-round. - Provide high-quality recreational infrastructure and facilities to encourage their use. - Develop and maintain partnerships with Tr'ondëk Hwëch'in, Yukon Government, industry, and other nongovernment organizations to enhance and maintain recreational facilities.
-(Amended by Bylaw 2021-14 passed on July 6, 2022) - Complete an assessment on recreational facilities that are at the end of their life span to determine if the facility should be replaced, enhanced, and/or relocated.
+- Provide recreational resources that encourage active lifestyles. - Maintain an inventory of recreational resources that meet the needs of Dawson's diverse population, which includes residents of different ages and mobility levels. - Maintain an inventory of recreational resources that provide residents with opportunities to be active year-round. - Provide high-quality recreational infrastructure and facilities to encourage their use. - Consider partnerships with Tr'ondëk Hwëch'in, Yukon Government, industry, or other nongovernment organizations to enhance and maintain recreational facilities. - Complete an assessment on recreational facilities that are at the end of their life span to determine if the facility should be replaced, enhanced, and/or relocated.